DataDog/supply-chain-firewall/README.md

 The supply-chain firewall is compatible with `pip >= 22.2` and `npm >= 7.0`.
 In keeping with its goal of blocking 100% of known-malicious package installations, the firewall will refuse to run with an incompatible version of `pip` or `npm`.
 Please upgrade to or verify that you are running a compatible version of `pip` or `npm` before using this tool.

+Currently, the supply-chain firewall is only fully supported on macOS systems, though it should run as intended on most common Linux distributions.
+It is currently not supported on Windows.

 ## Usage

 To use the supply-chain firewall, just prepend `scfw run` to the `pip install` or `npm install` command you want to run.